 Such materials have been used for decades to produce machine parts and to coat other materials, however, it is now known that toxic exposure to hard metal powders like cobalt, cobalt-tungsten alloys, tungsten carbide alloys, titanium, nickel, niobium, and chromium can lead to severe occupational lung disease including the following:

-Joe Lyon is an Ohio toxic tort attorney and workplace injury lawyer investigating occupational safety hazards for plaintiffs and victims of pneumoconiosis.
+Joe Lyon is a toxic tort attorney and workplace injury lawyer investigating occupational safety hazards for plaintiffs and victims of pneumoconiosis.

 Hard metals are exclusively used for machining materials that require extreme hardness and high-temperature resistance.
 Metal cutting tools, oil well drilling tools, and jet engine exhaust ports are examples of products used with hard metals.